On the topological contents of eta invariants: The spectral geometric construction

-For our given representative such a factorization does not exist in general.
+For our given representative such a factorisation does not exist in general.
 The idea is to modify the representative without changing its $\Z/l\Z$-valued index such that this lift exists for the modified cycle.